jakwings/fd/README.md

             Follow symlinks and traverse the symlinked directories.

     -M, --mount
-            Do not descend into directories on other filesystems, as a symlink or normal directory may lead to a file on another filesystem.
+            Do not descend into directories on other file systems, as a symlink or normal directory may lead to a file on another file system.

     -0, --print0
             Each search result is terminated with NUL instead of LF when